united-security-providers/usp-core-waap/src/docs/upgrade.md

   The `spec.crs` settings are now marked as deprecated (resulting also in a warn log entry if still used);
   they are still fully supported, but should be migrated to the new `spec.coraza` settings as soon as possible, because upcoming minor releases might no longer support them.
+- Replace `spec.crs.enabled` with `spec.coraza.enabled` to retain the same behavior.
+  `spec.coraza.crs.enabled` is not the correct replacement, it only disables CRS and not the whole coraza filter.

 ### Core WAAP Operator 1.1.0 to >=1.2.0